MANIFEST

 • Provision of information about shared assets, such as accounts.

-• Provision of data and methods (client software) for connecting to subsidiary networks.
+• Provision of data and methods (client software) for reaching subsidiary networks.

 • Provision of means for tokenized assets and messages to move between platforms.

-The Common Protocol of Cybernetic Communities is a universal protocol that provides for the exchange of values and messages between CCPs as independent communication units, and allows for the receipt of network-specific information about common assets, such as account information.
-The transmitted value can be expressed in the form of tokens and tokenized assets within the framework of the networks themselves.
-The concept of the message transmitted from one network to another is still a subject for further research.
+The Cybernetic Communities Common Protocol is a universal protocol that provides for the exchange of values and messages between CCPs as independent communication units, and allows for the receipt of network-specific information about common assets, such as account information.
+The transmitted value can be expressed in the form of tokens and tokenized assets of the networks themselves.
+The concept of the message transmitted from one network to another is still a subject for further research

 Subsidiary Networks